ondrejhonus/ondrejhonus/README.md

 ## Other
 📖 I'm currently working on [Pull The Lever 3D](https://github.com/ondrejhonus/pull_the_lever_3d/)

-🧠 I'm currently learning C and Godot Engine
+🧠 I'm currently learning C/C++ and Godot Engine

 🖥️ I use [Arch Linux](https://archlinux.org/) with [dwm](https://dwm.suckless.org/) on my desktop and [Hyprland](https://hyprland.org/) on my laptop